 If you do not wish for your child to have any contact or interaction with our wellbeing dog, please inform us by return of email, along with any particular reason such as allergy to pet hair or phobia, in order that we can compile a central register of any student who should not have any contact with our dog.

-You will be able to follow the development of our gorgeous fox red labrador, Marlowe, who is cared for in and out of school by Mrs Cassidy by following the school's twitter page.
+You will be able to follow the development of our gorgeous black Labrador, Flora, who is cared for in and out of school by Miss Hill by following the school's twitter page.